CANDY

 Put the sugar, corn syrup, and water in a large sauce pan.
 Gently whisk to combine, trying not to get any up the sides of the pan.

 Place the pot over medium heat and do not stir any more.
 Let it come to a boil.
 Check occasionally with an instant read thermometer and remove the syrup from the heat when it is between 250ºF and 275ºF.
 It will be translucent and boiling rapidly at this point.
-Off the heat, whisk in the warm cream and butter mixture.
-Be careful, because the syrup will bubble and nearly triple in size.

 Return the pot to medium heat, and let it come to a boil, without stirring again.
 Remove from the heat when it reaches 245ºF.
 Watch carefully, as it cannot go above 250ºF or the caramel will be too hard and not chewy.